weirdpattern/weirdpattern.com/content/posts/2018/May/25/reset-column-identity.md

 <div class="tldr" markdown="true">

-  I use as a way to clean up my tables after completing development of a data-load script.
+  I use this to clean up my tables after completing development of a data-load script.

   The reason...
 I keep deleting data from the table and re-running the script over and over again, and of course, the identity keeps getting bigger and bigger.
 At the end, the id of the first entry in the